Steelers quarterback Haskins loses a tooth; wife charged with domestic battery

 The couple, who lives in Pittsburgh, was in Las Vegas for a wedding with 14 of their friends.

 The dispute stemmed from plans for social outings.
-Gondrezick-Haskins and her friends were going to a “Magic Mike” show, and Dwayne and his friends were going to Drai’s Beach Club & Nightclub.
-Instead of waiting for Kalbrya and the others, Dwayne and his friends went without them.
+Gondrezick-Haskins and her friends were going to a “Magic Mike” show, and Haskins and his friends were going to Drai’s Beach Club & Nightclub.
+Instead of waiting for Gondrezick-Haskins and the others, Haskins and his friends went without them.
 When they returned, the fight got physical.

 Haskins was treated for facial injuries at Sunrise Hospital and Medical Center.